Heating Engineer Cumbernauld: What a Full System Check Should Include

 Check for unusual noise or vibration

 A struggling pump often shows early signs before full failure.
-It’s better to fix it early.
+Its better to fix it early.

 7. Safety Devices and Gas Tightness Testing